-It’s been said that Dan Majerle was “One of the hardest working players to ever play in the NBA…” While Dan always hustled to the maximum and gave every ounce on the court, he has instilled that work ethic into his business life as a restaurateur as well.
+It’s been said that Dan Majerle was one of the hardest working guys to ever play in the NBA.
+And he’s instilled that same work ethic and hustle attitude into his business life as owner of Majerle’s Sports Grill.

-Originally selected with the 14th overall pick by the Suns in the 1988 NBA Draft, Majerle quickly became a permanent fan favorite while playing eight seasons in Phoenix (1988-95, 2001-02).
-The 6-6 swingman, who was a member of the Suns’ 1993 Western Conference Championship squad, played one season in Cleveland and five in Miami following his departure from Phoenix via trade on Oct.
-7, 1995.
-Dan returned to Phoenix for the 2001-02 season, where he sank his franchise-record 800th and final career three-pointer with 25.3 seconds remaining in the season finale on April 17, 2002 vs. Dallas.
+Selected with the 14th pick by the Phoenix Suns in the 1988 NBA Draft, Dan quickly became a fan favorite while playing eight seasons in Phoenix (1988-95, 2001-02).
+The 6-6 swingman, who was a member of the Suns 1993 Western Conference Championship squad, also played one season in Cleveland and five in Miami following his departure from the Suns via trade in 1995.
+Dan returned to Phoenix for the 2001-02 season where he sank his 800th and final career three-pointer with 25.3 seconds remaining in the season finale on April 17, 2002 vs. Dallas.

 “Thunder Dan” was inducted into the Suns’ Ring of Honor, the team’s highest honor, on March 9, 2003.
-At the ceremony, Suns Chairman Jerry Colangelo announced the creation of the Dan Majerle Hustle Award, explaining, “When you think of Dan Majerle, you think of a guy who gave maximum effort in every game, every practice, in everything he did.
+At the ceremony, Suns Chairman Jerry Colangelo announced the creation of the Majerle Hustle Award, explaining, “When you think of Dan Majerle, you think of a guy who gave maximum effort in every game, every practice, in everything he did.
 It is this work ethic that inspired the creation of the award.”
-It is given annually to a Suns player exemplifying those attributes and was won in 2008 by Grant Hill.
+The Majerle Hustle Award is presented annually to the Suns player who most personified those attributes during the season.

-Majerle was a three-time All-Star (1992, ’93, ’95) who became the first reserve in NBA history to be voted an All-Star starter in 1995 when the game was last held in Phoenix.
-The 14-year NBA veteran ranks sixth in league history with 1,360 three-pointers made and holds the NBA Finals record with 17 three-pointers made in a series against Chicago in 1993.
+Dan was a three-time All-Star (1992, ’93, ’95) who became the first reserve in NBA history to be voted an All-Star starter in 1995.
+The 14-year NBA veteran ranks among the league’s all-time leaders in three-pointers made and at the time held the NBA Finals record for most three-pointers made in a series (1993 vs Chicago).